neonevm/neon-evm.docs/docs/developing/dev_environment/local_solana.md

 Truffle is a popular platform to deploy and test Solidity programs.
 This section shows you how to check the compatibility of the Neon EVM and the Truffle suite.

-In the new terminal, create a Truffle project and deploy contracts into EVM:
+In the new terminal, create a Truffle project and deploy contracts into the EVM:

 ```sh
 $ sudo npm install -g truffle